 The recent reunions of seminal indie bands Happy Mondays and The Stone Roses brought tears to the eyes of many a former ‘Madchester’ raver.
 But the musical revolution which took place in the city in the 1980s was not just about partying: it put Manchester on the map and shaped a modern, energetic city which is now far more than just a post-industrial city in northern England.

 Manchester is home to two of the largest universities in the UK and therefore has a large student contingency and young, energetic atmosphere.
-It’s also a diverse city, but nothing can beat London’s cultural mix and the 300 languages spoken within its borders – which influence its food, music and fashion scenes.
+The prestigious red brick University of Manchester was attended by many famous alumni, including the novelist Martin Amis, Brian Cox and Benedict Cumberbatch.
+London is home to many, many Universities and colleges, with the most notable being the University College London and the Imperial College London, the latter having been attended by Brian May and H.G.
+Wells.
+The Universities in each city bring with them a diverse population and appropriately lively scenes – with Manchester offering the bohemian Northern Quarter, and London, Dalston: where only the coolest people come out to play.
+However, nothing can beat London’s cultural mix and the 300 languages spoken within its borders – which influence its food, music and fashion scenes.

 Manchester is now home to a diverse arts festival (the Manchester International Festival) and the presence of the BBC in MediaCityUK should increase the city’s cultural and media output for years to come.
 But this summer belongs to London.
 From the recent Jubilee celebrations to the Olympic Games in July, the city is moving heaven and earth to ensure that this will be its greatest year yet.
 There is one thing that clearly sets the two cities apart: cost of living.
 London is one of the most expensive cities in the world and residents or visitors can expect to pay far more for accommodation, transport, food and drink than they would in Manchester.